IdkwhyImhere99/bimm143_github/README.md

 # bimm143_github
-my classwork for FA23 in BIMM 143
+my classwork for FA23 in BIMM 143 at UCSD.